basemomar94/Clinicdoctorapp/README.md

 # Clinicdoctorapp

+this app has many features to enable the doctor or clinic manager to manage his facility,

 ![clinic doctor](https://user-images.githubusercontent.com/63014132/159172922-f1336f7b-9c17-42e6-9258-49403ae6eace.jpg)

-this app has many features to enable the doctor or clinic manager to manage his facility, he can
+# Doctor can
 1) Add a new patient with personal and medical information.
 2) Book or cancel appointments.
 3) Check history of previous appointments.